MCP Tool Invocation System

 - Learn about the complete feature set in Agent Overview

-- Study the Tool System for a deep dive into built-in tools
+- Study the Tool System for a deep dive into operators

 - Master Workflows to understand task execution flows

-- Explore the Agent API to integrate MCP tools into your applications
+- Explore the Agent API to integrate agents into your applications

 Related guides:

-- Agent Memory System: Learn about the memory mechanism for tool execution history
+- Agent Memory System: Learn how the agent stores and retrieves memory

 - Data & Knowledge Base: Provide context information for tools